 Is it Really a Violin?
 Or Is it a VSO (Violin Shaped Object)?
 It can be difficult to tell.
 I want to be sure my students have the best possible chance to succeed however unfortunately, I have recently seen kids attempt to learn to play on instruments that are of such inferior quality that the children cannot possibly learn and the entire lesson time might be spent trying to get it in a playable condition.
 Everyone likes a good deal: usually parents are finding these inexpensive VSO instruments on EBAY or AMAZON.
 Just say NO!

 Sadly, these instruments are not bargains.
 While the price may look right, the “real” cost of this instrument may be in costly repairs, poor durability, poor tone, or worst of all, a student who is not able to succeed in lessons.
 The student may end up driving to my house 4 times a week just so I can tune it.
 Our local Luthier Simon McHugh refuses to work on such instruments because the cost of time outweighs the instrument.
+I do not reccommend you buy or rent a violin shaped object.

 Here is a list of ways to tell a VSO from a real Violin.